 Let’s turn the tide towards better privacy for all of us

-As we let our privacy slip to the wayside, we gave tacit approval for others to encroach on our privacy even more—and those are just the “good guys”.
-State-sponsored espionage, hackers, phishers, and scammers have taken invading our privacy to whole new levels.
-We’re tempted to look to technology to solve this problem, but technology can only do so much, technology isn’t perfect.
-Technology alone can’t fix this for us, we have to employ technologies ourselves to take proactive control of our privacy.
+As we let our privacy slip to the wayside, we gave tacit approval for others to encroach on our privacy further—and those are just the “good guys”.
+State-sponsored espionage, hackers, phishers, and scammers have taken invading our privacy to a whole new level.

-SKY ECC is one of those solutions.
-SKY ECC protects your privacy with more than strong encryption and device settings (the technology), but also with a philosophical approach to privacy that means we don’t need or want to know who you are, what you’re talking about, or who you are connected to.
+This means we don’t need or want to know who you are, what you’re talking about, or who you are connected to.
 It’s none of our business.
-And as much as it makes “knowing your customer” harder, it makes your lives more private and secure.
+And as much as it makes “knowing your customer” from a marketing perspective harder, it makes your lives more private and secure.

 SKY ECC was built with protecting your privacy first and foremost in our minds.
 Here are some of the features we built into SKY ECC to protect your privacy: